Ad Noctum: Chapter 7

 Rush held out his hands.

 Volker sighed and wrapped the plastic strip around the other man’s wrists.
 Rush shook his head.
-Volker moved the tie slightly.
-Rush shook his head again, then pulled his own hands out of the open loop.
-He grabbed the cuffs of his borrowed Air Force uniform and pulled them down, so the tie would be over the cloth, rather than digging into his skin.
-Volker nodded, then tightened the plastic strip, a little at a time, until it was just enough that Rush couldn’t pull his hands through it.
+Volker moved the tie.
+Rush shook his head again, then pulled his hands out of the open loop.
+The mathematician grabbed the cuffs of his borrowed Air Force uniform and pulled them down, so the tie would be over the cloth, rather than digging into his skin.
+Volker nodded, then tightened the plastic strip a little at a time, until it was just enough that Rush couldn’t pull his hands through it.

 Rush rolled his eyes, then made a small motion with his wrists to indicate Volker should keep going.